malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

 # Serving Transit Data

-Stepping backwards to address point (1) above, we need to talk about how we physically serve and consume GTFS in our web application.
-The static portion of `GTFS` is a zip file containing `.txt` files (effectively CSV formatted)--not impossible to handle in a web application with the right [decompression][zip.js] and [parsing][papaparse] libraries, but hardly idiomatic.
+Stepping backwards to address point (1) above, we need to talk about how we physically fetch GTFS in our web application.
+The static portion of `GTFS` is a zip file containing `.txt` files (effectively CSV formatted)--not impossible to download directly from the transit agency into a web application with the right [decompression][zip.js] and [parsing][papaparse] libraries, but hardly idiomatic.
 The GTFS Realtime format is even more challenging as it is serialized as a [Protocol Buffer][].
 It _might_ be theoretically possible to consume the realtime ProtoBuf stream by providing the `.proto` file to the